csomv/Getting-and-Cleaning-Data-Course-Project/ReadMe.md

 ### CodeBook.md

-This file describes the variables, the data, and any transformations or work that was performed during the project.
+This file describes the variables, the data, and any transformations that was performed in the code.